andyspectre/Programming-principle_and_practice_using_Cpp/README.md

 # Programming: principle and practice using C++
 My solutions to many exercises of the book: **Programming: principles and practice using C++** by Bjarne Stroustrup.
 Each exercise is done using almost only the techniques explained in the corresponding chapters.
 Some exercise solutions are provided by the author.
-In such cases I won't upload mine, or if I do, they will be very similar to the author's.
+In such cases I don't upload mine, or if I do, they are very similar to the author's.

 Please visit [Bjarne Stroustrup's website](https://www.stroustrup.com/ "Bjarne Stroustrup's Homepage") where you can find many interesting things like interviews, videos, and many info about C++, including the solutions to some exercise.
 And on [Bjarne Stroustrup's Github](https://github.com/BjarneStroustrup) you can find the headers referenced in the book.